dotnet/vscode-csharp/README.md

 -   [Documentation](https://code.visualstudio.com/docs/languages/csharp)
 -   [Video Tutorial compiling with .NET Core](https://channel9.msdn.com/Blogs/dotnet/Get-started-VSCode-Csharp-NET-Core-Windows)

+## Note about .NET Core SDK 3.1.401 and .NET 5 Preview 8 on Mono platforms

+Because of the new minimum MSBuild version requirement of these new SDKs, it will be necessary to use the Mono packaged with the C# extension.
+You can set "omnisharp.useGlobalMono" to "never" in the VS Code settings to force the use of the included Mono.

 ## What's new in 1.23.0
 -   Fix typo in supressBuildAssetsNotification setting name ([#3941](https://github.com/OmniSharp/omnisharp-vscode/issues/3941), PR: [#3942](https://github.com/OmniSharp/omnisharp-vscode/pull/3942))
 -   Introduced a new `/quickinfo` endpoint to provide a richer set of information compared to `/typeinfo`.
 Consumers are encouraged to use it as their hover provider ([omnisharp-roslyn#1808](https://github.com/OmniSharp/omnisharp-roslyn/issues/1808), PR: [omnisharp-roslyn#1860](https://github.com/OmniSharp/omnisharp-roslyn/pull/1860)